dalonlobo/Eng-Kan-LSTM-translate/report.md

 # Q1.
 Summary

 1. Describe the project titled: "Human facial expression detector using Deep Learning Network"
-2. Application of Convolutional Neural Network to classify 7 different emotions on FER-2013 dataset, performance analysis.
+2. Application of Convolutional Neural Network to classify 7 different emotions on FER-2013 dataset, and included performance analysis.
 3. Adding batch normalization after each layer.
 4. Added dropout so that the model generalizes better.
 5. Callback for earlystopping is beneficial, since it allows us to experiment faster.